chscott/ConnectionsDocker/doc/containers/db2_ic.md

 ### Options

-- --name: A user-friendly name for the container.
+- **--name**: A user-friendly name for the container.

-- --privileged: DB2 performs certain operations that require elevated privileges.
+- **--privileged**: DB2 performs certain operations that require elevated privileges.

-- --volume: Mounts the named volume at /data, which is where the instance is installed.
+- **--volume**: Mounts the named volume at /data, which is where the instance is installed.

-- --publish: Exposes the identified port on the host system.
+- **--publish**: Exposes the identified port on the host system.

-- --env-file: Exports the environment variables from the named file.
+- **--env-file**: Exports the environment variables from the named file.
 The supported environment variables are:

     - DB_WIZARDS_URL (internal location of the database wizards package)
     - CR1_UPDATE_URL (internal location of the CR1 database update package)